umbraco/UmbracoDocs/Reference/Configuration-for-Umbraco-7-and-8/index.md

 ---

 :::note
-If you are searching for Umbraco v9+ documentation, it currently lives under the folder [V9-Config](../V9-Config/index.md)
+If you are searching for Umbraco 9+ documentation, it lives under the [Configuration](../Configuration/index.md) folder.
 :::

 # Configuration Files